 Keep it human

-Special tip: offer exclusive content to blogs.
+Special tip: offer exclusive content to music blogs.
 It can be a private link a few days before the release, a premiere of one of your songs, an upload to their Youtube channel… We love it.

 Don’t forget that it’s a partnership: if a blog is premiering one of your tracks, share the page on social.

-This way, you will quickly establish a relationship with bloggers who like your work and will support you in the long term.
-Don’t forget to check out who is sharing your music: check out who is following you on social, make Google and Twitter searches… Maybe you’ll be surprised how many blogs shared your songs, even if you did not contact them.
+This way, you will quickly establish a relationship with music bloggers who like your work and will support you in the long term.
+Don’t forget to check out who is sharing your music: check out who is following you on social, make Google and Twitter searches… Maybe you’ll be surprised how many music blogs shared your songs, even if you did not contact them.
 Send them a message to say thanks and introduce yourself!

 Hopefully, this post will help artists to approach music blogs successfully.
 Given the saturation of the music market, this topic is a real challenge.
 For music blogs, it’s hard to cut through the noise to discover music they like and want to promote.
 For artists, it’s hard to stand out and get noticed by media.
 A platform like Groover is a great innovation for both parties, as it connects artists and influencers more relevantly and in a convenient way.